Privacy Policy

 7. Data Retention

-10. Your Choices
+8. Your Rights and Choices

-- You can opt out of PostHog analytics at any time by enabling Do Not Track in your browser, or by using an analytics-blocking extension.
+- Analytics opt-out.
+You can opt out of PostHog analytics by enabling Do Not Track in your browser, or by using an analytics-blocking extension.
 PostHog respects the DNT header.
+You can opt out of Vercel Analytics with browser-level tracking protection or an ad blocker.

 11. Changes to This Policy